aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React Component

 A React Component is a JavaScript function that owns a section of the DOM.
 Components can be composed together with other components to build up a UI.
-Components are like Legos for UIs.
-When you keep them small and focused on a specific consern it becomes easy to reuse them and repurpose them to build UIs to solve various problems.
+If you build components properly they become like Legos for UIs.
+Small, focused on a specific concern, easy to reuse and repurpose them to build UIs to solve various problems.

 Composition is achieved through a tree structure with a component parent-child hierarchy.
 You can think of compositions as functions in functions or components in components with the hierarchy modeled as a DAG.
 There can only be one root component, but there can be many levels of children.
 Each component handles its own state and rendering its part of the DOM in a UI.